markusfassbender/music-albums/README.md

 ##### API Keys

-The Xcode projects refers a `Keys.plist` file, that contains your private Last.fm API Key.
-The file must be like this:
+The NetworkService build target requires an API Key to access the Last.fm API to be able to load data.

+The file must be at the path `./music-albums⁩/NetworkService⁩/Keys.plist` in this format:

 ```
 <?xml version="1.0" encoding="UTF-8"?>